ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Experiments

-\paragraph{Image Understanding Tasks.} In Table \ref{tab:image}, we report ToDRE's performance on a range of image‐understanding benchmarks at different token-retain ratios.
-First, under the same setup where 75\% of visual tokens are pruned in Stage 1\textemdash{}matching competing methods\textemdash{}ToDRE further removes all remaining visual tokens in Stage 2 and still achieves a 97.3\% average score, outperforming the second-best method by 1.7\%.
-Second, under more extreme compression (only 10\% visual token retained), ToDRE surpasses the second-best approach by 2.9\%.
-Third, ToDRE also achieves top performance on larger models, reaching 93.4\% average scores on the 13B variant—demonstrating strong adaptability across model scales.
-Note that FastV \cite{chen2024fastv} and SparseVLM \cite{zhang2024sparsevlm} are excluded from the 13B comparison, as their pruning strategies, originally tailored for the 7B model, lead to substantial performance degradation when directly transferred to 13B.
+\paragraph{Image Understanding Tasks.} In \Cref{tab:image}, we report ToDRE's performance on a range of image‐understanding benchmarks at different token-retention ratios.
+First, under the same setup where 75\% of visual tokens are pruned in Stage 1\textemdash{}matching competing methods\textemdash{}ToDRE further removes all remaining visual tokens in Stage 2 and achieves a 98.2\% average score, outperforming the second-best method by 1.6\%.
+Second, under more extreme compression (only 10\% of visual tokens are retained), ToDRE surpasses the second-best approach by 1.5\%.
+Third, ToDRE also achieves top performance on larger models, reaching an average score of 93.6\% on the 13B variant\textemdash{}demonstrating strong adaptability across model scales.
+Note that FastV \cite{chen2024fastv} and SparseVLM \cite{zhang2024sparsevlm} are excluded from the 13B comparison, as their pruning strategies, originally tailored for the 7B model, lead to substantial performance degradation when directly transferred to the 13B model.
 This further underscores the robustness and transferability of ToDRE.

 \paragraph{Video Understanding Tasks.} To further assess ToDRE's generalization ability, we evaluate it on both short- and long-form video understanding benchmarks.
-As shown in \Cref{tab:video}, ToDRE outperforms the baseline by 5.0\% and 3.3\% under the same token-retain ratios used for images, and surpasses the second-best method by 0.4\% and 6.9\%, respectively.
+As shown in \Cref{tab:video}, ToDRE outperforms the baseline by 3.1\% and 0.9\% under the same token retention ratios used for images, and surpasses the second-best method by 0.6\% and 0.2\%, respectively.
 Interestingly, ToDRE even surpasses the baseline model in some cases.
 We attribute this to the reduced interference from redundant visual tokens, which may otherwise suppress task-relevant information during inference.
 Similarly, SparseVLM is excluded due to transferability issues, and GlobalCom2 \cite{liu2025globalcom2} is omitted as it is specifically designed for image-only inputs.
 In contrast, ToDRE demonstrates broad generalization across both modalities and model scales.